richardcox13/MiscMaths/README.md

 If $S(n)$ is the sum of the base digits of $n$, then $n$ is Hashad if $S(n)$ divides $n$.

+#### CLI Usage

+If passed no arguments, just check numbers sequentially from 1 until interrupted.

+If passed "-h" (or similar) show help.

+If passed one or more numbers, check those numbers.

 ## Part A.2: Across Bases

 ## References